jrte/ribose/README.md

 # The General Idea
 Ribose (formerly jrte) is about inversion of control for high-volume text analysis and information extraction and transformation in general.
 Many stream oriented tasks, such as cleaning and extraction for data analytic workflows, involve recognizing and acting upon features embedded, more or less sparsely, within a larger context.
 Software developers receive some onerous help in that regard from generic software libraries that support common document standards (eg, XML, JSON, MS Word, etc), but dependency on these libraries adds complexity, vulnerability and significant runtime costs to software deployments.
 And these libraries are of no use at all when information is presented in idiomatic formats that require specialized software to deserialize.

 Ribose specializes _[ginr](https://github.com/ntozubod/ginr)_, an industrial strength open source compiler for multidimensional regular patterns, to produce finite state transducers (FSTs) that map syntactic features to semantic effector methods expressed by a target class.
-Ribose transduction patterns are composed and manipulated using algebraic (\*-semiring) operators and compiled to FSTs for runtime deployment.
+Ribose transduction patterns are composed and manipulated using algebraic (`*`-semiring) operators and compiled to FSTs for runtime deployment.
 Patterns may be nested to cover context-free inputs, and the ribose runtime supports unbounded lookahead to resolve ambiguities or deal with context-sensitive inputs.

 Ribose is a ship-in-a-bottle showpiece put together to demonstrate what computing might be if finite state transduction, augmented with a transducer stack and coupled with a classical CPU/RAM computer, was a common modality for processing sequential information (i.e. almost everything except arithmetic).
 This has no connection whatsoever with POSIX and Perl 'regular expressions' (regex) or 'pattern expression grammars' (PEG), that are commonly used for ad hoc pattern matching.
 In the following I refer to the algebraic expressions used to specify ribose transducers as 'regular patterns' to distinguish them from regex and PEG constructs.

 The general idea is to show how to make information work for you rather than you having to work to instruct a computer about how to work with information.
 Or, at least, how to reduce costs associated with information workflows.
 This is outlined below and explored, a bit snarkily, in the stories posted in the _[ribose wiki](https://github.com/jrte/ribose/wiki)_.
 ## Some Motivation, and A Simple Example
 Ribose demonstrates a pattern oriented approach to information that minimizes dependency on external libraries and reduces complexity, vulnerability and development and runtime costs in information workflows.
-Ribose generalizes the *transducer* design pattern that is commonly used to filter, map and reduce collections of data in functional programming paradigms.
+Ribose generalizes the *transducer* design pattern that is commonly used to `filter`, `map` and `reduce` collections of data in functional programming paradigms.
 Common usage of this design pattern treats the presentation of inputs as a simple series **T\*** without structure.
 Ribose extends and refines this design pattern, allowing transducers to precisely navigate (filter), map (select effect vector) and reduce (execute effect vector) complex information under the direction of syntactic cues in the input.

-Here the `filter` component is expressed as a collection of nested regular patterns describing an input source, using symbolic algebraic (\*-semiring) expressions to articulate the syntactic structure of the input.
+Here the `filter` component is expressed as a collection of nested regular patterns describing an input source, using symbolic algebraic (`*`-semiring) expressions to articulate the syntactic structure of the input.
 These unary input patterns are then extended to binary transduction patterns that `map` syntactic features to effect vectors that incrementally `reduce` information extracted from the input.
 The syntactic structure provides a holistic map of the input and exposes cut points where semantic actions should be applied.
 This presents a clear separation of syntactic and semantic concerns: Syntax is expressed in a purely symbolic domain where patterns are described and manipulated algebraically, while semantics are implemented in effectors expressed poetically in a native programming language in a domain-specific target class.
 Effector implementation of semantic actions is greatly simplified in the absence of syntactic concerns.

-The ribose runtime operates multiple concurrent transductions, each encapsulated in a `Transductor` object that coordinates a transduction process.
+The ribose model compiler and runtime are simple, compact (≾120K) and free from external dependencies.
+The runtime operates multiple concurrent transductions, each encapsulated in a `Transductor` object that coordinates a transduction process.
 Nested FSTs are pushed and popped on transductor stacks, with two-way communication between caller and callee effected by injecting input parameters and return values into the input stream for immediate transduction.
-Incremental effects are applied immediately as each input symbol (byte or out-of-band signal) is read, culminating in complete reduction and assimilation of the input into the target domain.
+Incremental effects are applied synchronously as each input symbol (byte or out-of-band control signal) is read, culminating in complete reduction and assimilation of the input into the target domain.
 For regular and most context-free input patterns transduction is effected in a single pass without lookahead.
 Unbounded lookahead and backtracking, supported by `mark` and `reset` effectors, can be used to resolve context-sensitive or ambiguous input patterns.

-A simple example, taken from the ribose transducer that reduces the serialized form of compiled ginr automata to construct ribose transducers: The input pattern `('INR' (digit+ tab):5 nl)` is extended to check for a specific tag and marshal 5 integer fields into an immutable value object.
-Fields are extracted as named values in raw `byte[]` arrays using the `select`, `paste`, and `cut` effectors before the domain-specific `header` effector is finally invoked to decode them to integer-valued fields in an immutable `Header` object.
+A simple example, taken from the ribose transducer that reduces the serialized form of compiled ginr automata to construct ribose transducers: The input pattern `('INR' (digit+ tab):5 nl)` is extended to check for a specific tag and marshal 5 integer fields into an immutable `Header` value class.
+Fields are extracted to named values in raw `byte[]` arrays using the `select`, `paste`, and `cut` effectors before the domain-specific `header` effector is finally invoked to decode and marshal them into the `Header`.
 ```
 # INR210	3	565	127	282

-Header = ('INR', clear select)
+Header = (
+  ('INR', clear[`~version`] select[`~version`]) (digit, paste)+
-  (digit, paste)+ (tab, select[`~version`] cut select)
+  (tab, clear[`~tapes`] select[`~tapes`]) (digit, paste)+
-  (digit, paste)+ (tab, select[`~tapes`] cut select)
+  (tab, clear[`~transitions`] select[`~transitions`]) (digit, paste)+
-  (digit, paste)+ (tab, select[`~transitions`] cut select)
+  (tab, clear[`~states`] select[`~states`]) (digit, paste)+
-  (digit, paste)+ (tab, select[`~states`] cut select)
+  (tab, clear[`~symbols`] select[`~symbols`]) (digit, paste)+
-  (digit, paste)+ (nl, select[`~symbols`] cut select header)
+  (nl, header)
 );
 ```
 This example is developed more fully below and in the ribose wiki.
 It is previewed here to show the algebraic binary structure of ribose transducer patterns.
-The branching and repeating patterns expressed in the input syntax drive the selection of non-branching effect vectors, obviating all of the fine-grained control logic that would otherwise be expressed in line with effect in a high-level programming language without support from an external parsing library.
+The branching and repeating patterns expressed in the input syntax drive the selection of non-branching effect vectors, obviating much of the fine-grained control logic that would otherwise be expressed in line with effect in a high-level programming language without support from an external parsing library.
 Expressions such as this can be combined with other expressions using concatenation, alternation, repetition and composition operators to construct more complex patterns.
-More generally, ribose patterns are amenable to algebraic manipulation in the *-semiring, and ginr enables this to be exploited to considerable advantage.
+More generally, ribose patterns are amenable to algebraic manipulation in the `*`-semiring, and ginr enables this to be exploited to considerable advantage.
 For example `Transducer = Header Transition* eos` covers a complete serialized automaton, `Transducer210 = ('INR210' byte* eos) @@ Transducer` restricts `Transducer` to accept only version 210 automata (ginr's `@` composition operator absorbs matching input and reduces pattern arity, the `@@` join operator retains matching input and conserves arity).

 Ginr is the star of the ribose circus.
 It was developed by J Howard Johnson at the University of Waterloo in the early 1980s on a 16-bit VAX computer.
 One of its first applications was to [transduce the typesetting code for the entire Oxford English Dictionary](https://cs.uwaterloo.ca/research/tr/1986/CS-86-20.pdf) from an archaic layout to SGML.
 I first used it at Bell Northern Research to implement a ribose-like framework to serve in a distributed database mediation system involving diverse remote services and data formats.
 The involved services were all driven by a controller transducing conversational scripts from a control channel.
-The controller drove a serial data link, transmitting commands and queries to remote services on a serial output channel and switching context-specific response transducers onto the serial input channel.
-Response transducers reduced input data and injected guidance into the control channel to condition the course of the ongoing conversation.
+The controller drove a serial data link, transmitting queries and commands to remote services on the output channel and switching context-specific response transducers onto the input channel.
+Response transducers reduced query responses to SQL statements for the mediator and reduced command responses to guidance to be injected into the control channel to condition the course of the ongoing conversation.

 Ginr subsequently disappeared from the public domain and has only recently been republished with an open source license on GitHub.
-It has been upgraded with substantial improvements, including expansion of state and input cardinality from 2^16 to 2^32 and native support for transcoding Unicode inputs to UTF-8 bytes.
+It has been upgraded with substantial improvements, including 32-bit state and symbol enumerators and native support for transcoding Unicode symbols to UTF-8 bytes.
 It provides a full complement of algebraic operators that can be applied to reliably produce very complex (and very large) automata.
-Large and complex patterns can be decomposed into smaller and simpler patterns, compiled to FSTs, and reconstituted on ribose runtime stacks, just as complex procedural algorithms in Java are decomposed into simpler methods and composed by Java threads on call stacks in the Java runtime.
+Large and complex patterns can be decomposed into smaller and simpler patterns, compiled to FSTs, and reconstituted on ribose runtime stacks, just as complex procedural algorithms in Java are decomposed into simpler methods that Java threads orchestrate on call stacks in the JVM to effect the algorithm.
 ## The Basics
 Ginr operates in a symbolic domain involving a finite set of symbols and algebraic semiring operators that recombine symbols to express syntactic patterns.
 Support for Unicode symbols is built in, and Unicode in ginr source patterns is rendered as UTF-8 byte sequences in compiled automata.
 Ribose transduction patterns introduce additional atomic symbols as tokens representing transducers, effectors, byte-encoded effector parameters, out-of-band (>255) input signals, or named values.